ThinkUpLLC/ThinkUp/README.md

-# ThinkUp
+# ThinkUp, social media insights engine

-ThinkUp is a free installable web application that captures the insights and expertise of your social network by collecting and organizing replies to your conversations on Twitter, Facebook and (soon!) other networks.
+ThinkUp is a free, installable web application that captures the insights and expertise of your social network by collecting and organizing replies to your conversations on Twitter, Facebook and (soon!) other networks.
-See screenshots and more at  [http://thinkupapp.com](http://thinkupapp.com)
+Find out more at  [http://thinkupapp.com](http://thinkupapp.com)

-ThinkUp is sponsored by [Expert Labs](http://expertlabs.org), led by [Gina Trapani](http://ginatrapani.org), and used to be named ThinkTank and Twitalytic.
+*WARNING: ThinkUp is in early beta.
+There may be bugs and security risks involved in running it on your web server.

-*WARNING: Beta code, PROCEED AT YOUR OWN RISK!*
+PROCEED AT YOUR OWN RISK!*

-This is not production code.
-This is an early beta web application.
-The intended audience is server administrators with experience installing and troubleshooting PHP/MySQL hosted web applications.
-Right now this code is for experimentation and tinkering only.
-Do not run on a production server.
-You have been warned.

-## INSTALL
+## SYSTEM REQUIREMENTS

-Currently we're testing a new web-based installer.
-Give it a try, won't you?

-### System Requirements

 - [PHP 5.2](http://php.net) with cURL, GD, and the PDO MySQL driver enabled
 - [MySQL 5](http://mysql.com/)